Dissecting Discrete Soft Actor-Critic: Limitations and Principled Alternatives: General Off-policy Actor-critic Framework

 \paragraph{Handling function approximation:}\cref{eq:pe-general} requires updating the state-action value function for each state and action.
 In settings where the state or action space is large, this is not computationally feasible and we aim to approximate this update.
-To this end, we focus on the off-policy setting and define the critic objective using the standard squared loss, following~\citet{haarnoja2018soft}.
-Specifically, consider the \textit{replay buffer} $\cD_t$ consisting of (state, action, next state, reward) pairs obtained by the policies in the previous iterations, define $\phi$ as the parameters of a model (typically a neural network) parameterizing the critic and $q_\phi$ as the corresponding function.
-For our purposes, the details of the model are irrelevant and are implicit in the $q_\phi$ notation.
-We use~\cref{eq:pe-general} to construct a \textit{one-step look-ahead target} (corresponding to $m = 1$) and define the critic objective $\cL_t(\phi)$ given by:
+To this end, we focus on the off-policy setting and define the critic objective using the standard squared loss~\citep{haarnoja2018soft}.
+Specifically, we use the \textit{replay buffer} $\cD_t$ consisting of (state, action, next state, reward) pairs obtained by the policies in the previous iterations.
+We define $\phi$ as the parameters of a model (typically a neural network) parameterizing the critic and $q_\phi$ as the corresponding function.
+For defining the critic objective, the details of the model are irrelevant and are implicit in the $q_\phi$ notation.
+We use~\cref{eq:pe-general} to construct a \textit{one-step look-ahead target} (corresponding to $m = 1$\footnote{We focus on $m = 1$ for simplicity.
+The objective for $m > 1$ can be defined analogously.}) and define the critic objective $\cL_t(\phi)$ as: